 There are two low-noise AF preamps with gain control between these stages.
-Each has a high-pass characteristic to roll off low-frequency noise and hum, followed by up to four sections of Sallen-Key low-pass filters, designed for low-Q, minimal ringing and excellent roll-off.
+Each has some high-pass characteristic to roll off low-frequency noise and hum, followed by up to four sections of Sallen-Key low-pass filters, designed for low-Q, minimal ringing and excellent high frequencyroll-off.
 All stages used very commonly available parts, and all these are very inexpensive, and substitutions are feasible.
-Like most of my projects, it was based on what I had available, but your junkbox might have available a different mix of goodies.
-The 2N2907A (MMBT2907A) is low in noise, but other PNP BJT's may do better.
-The discrete preamp stages provide sufficent gain to over-ride the noise of the following filter stages, but if you have RC4558 or NE5532 op amps instead of the MC1458's used here, try them, because they may be lower in noise.
+Like most of my projects, it was based on what I had available, but your junkbox might have a different mix.
+The 2N2907A (MMBT2907A) has low noise, but other PNP BJT's may do better.
+The discrete preamp stages provide sufficient gain to over-ride the noise of the following filter stages, but if you have RC4558 or NE5532 op amps instead of the MC1458's used here, try them, because they may be lower in noise.
 A single Quad 741 op amp, LM348 has also worked well.
 Previously, I used MFB Bandpass Filters were used, but as it was important for me to be able to accurately zero-beat to other stations against my Transmitter VFO, I returned to the Sallen-Key low-pass.
 It also seems to ring less.
 There is some peaking around 700 Hz, and some roll-off of the lower frequencies, but the greater attenuation of the higher frequencies allows for good rejection of the off-frequency stations.
 It sounds good for a CW filter.

 The DC voltage, as measured at J2, pin 1 is important.
-With +13.8 Volts DC applied to the receiver (at J9 pin 3), the DC voltage at J2, pin1 on the AF module should be $+6 \pm 1$ volt.
+With ± 13.8 Volts DC applied to the receiver (at J9 pin 3), the DC voltage at J2, pin1 on the AF module should be $\pm 6 \pm 1$ volt.
 This DC voltage sets the bias voltage for U1, U2 and U3 in this module.
-If it is less than +5 volts, then decrease R8 from its nominal 1000 ohm value to 910 ohms, if necessary.
-Likewise if it is greater than +7 volts, then increase R8 to 1100 ohms.
-Repeat this process, if necessary to center the DC bias voltage at J2, pin 1 at +6 ±1 volt.
+If it is less than ± 5 volts, then decrease R8 from its nominal 1000 ohm value to 910 ohms, if necessary.
+Likewise if it is greater than ± 7 volts, then increase R8 to 1100 ohms.
+Repeat this process, if necessary to center the DC bias voltage at J2, pin 1 at $\pm 6 \pm 1$ volt.
 Once done, no further adjustment should be necessary for the DC bias.
+Do not use any X5R or X7R capacitors in the signal path, due to microphonics.
+The capacitors used in this module's signal path are either tantalum, film or NPO ceramics.

-The AF Module is designed to drive ~300- 600 ohm high-impedance headphones typical of the Telex 610 or certain Califone models.
+The AF Module is designed to drive \sim 300- 600 ohm high-impedance headphones typical of the Telex 610 or certain Califone models.
 Used Telex 610's can be inexpensive on e-bay.
-They are rugged and with a ~300 or 600 ohm impedance easy for a general-purpose op amp to drive.
-The AF module has a LM741C to drive headphones (with a 1⁄4 inch phone connector) and also supply a line through an RCA phono connector for an external amplifier/ speaker.
+They are rugged and with a \sim 300 or 600 ohm impedance easy for a general-purpose op amp to drive.
+The AF module has a LM741C to drive headphones (with a $\frac{1}{4}$ inch phone connector) and also supply a line through an RCA phono connector for an external amplifier/ speaker.
 With so much audio gain as was needed for this receiver, it was found best to keep the AF Module separate from the Speaker Amp Module, thereby making stability much easier to achieve.